capistrano/sshkit/README.md

 execute(:passwd, interaction_handler: PasswdInteractionHandler.new)
 ```

+#### Using the `SSHKit::MappingInteractionHandler`

-Often, you want to map directly from an output string returned by the server on either stdout or stderr to the corresponding input string
+Often, you want to map directly from a short output string returned by the server (either stdout or stderr)
-(as in the case above).
-For this case you can pass a hash which is used to create a `SSHKit::MappingInteractionHandler`.
+to a corresponding input string (as in the case above).
+For this case you can specify
+the `interaction_handler` option as a hash.
+This is used to create a `SSHKit::MappingInteractionHandler` which
-This provides similar functionality to the linux [expect](http://expect.sourceforge.net/) library:
+provides similar functionality to the linux [expect](http://expect.sourceforge.net/) library:

 ```ruby
 execute(:passwd, interaction_handler: {